martintrifunov/studysprint/README.md

 ### Make sure to follow a modular driven design

-Follow the TimerBundle as an example.
+Follow the other bundles as an example.

 - Step 1.
 Create a bundle directory with your assets/components/configs/pages subdirectories

 - Step 2.
 Make every feature/function as modular and reusable as possible

 - Step 3.
-Link them to the main App.jsx (Will implement routing later and will update this README guide for better module integration)
+Link them to the main app for navigation